prerananana/ecommerce_prerana1/Labsheet/lab4.md

             ]
   7. Lastly we used the code _python manage.py runserver_ to run and generate outputs

+  8. For template, we created a static folder and added the css, images and js files inside the static folder.

+  9. We added ge following code in *settings.py* to implement static files

+            STATIC_URL = 'static/'

+            STATICFILES_DIRS = [
+                BASE_DIR / "static",
+            ]

+10. We added the following static file path to href attribute

+            {%static 'path' %}

 ## Outputs
 ![](/Labsheet/images_lab4/index_page1.png)

 ![](/Labsheet/images_lab4/index_page2.png)

 ## Conclusion
 Therefore, in this lab we added base.html and index.html for the user end of our ecommerce website.
-I personally also added a bootstrap template and implemented it.
+I personally also added a bootstrap template and implemented it through static files